alkobtan-OR/pslp/README.md

 The first line of the input contains two space-separated integers, $T$ and
 $S$, where $T$ is the number of tiers, and $S$ is the number of stacks.

-The second line contains $N$ the number of items to be stored.
+The second line contains a single integer, $N$, the number of items to be stored.

 The third line contains $N$ space-separated integers, $p_1, p_2, \dots, p_N$, where $p_i$ denotes the retrieval order of item $i$ ($1$ = earliest, larger values = later).
 The order in which these integers are listed corresponds to their order of arrival.